-We developed EcofiningTM to allow us to obtain a quality biodiesel regardless of the feedstock used.
-Conventional biodiesel - technically referred to as FAME (Fatty Acid Methyl Esters) - production plants use the transesterification process whereby incoming triglycerides are treated with methanol to obtain a product whose characteristics depend heavily on the type of raw material used.
+We developed EcofiningTM to allow us to obtain a high-quality biofuel regardless of the feedstock used.
+Conventional biodiesel - referred to as FAME (Fatty Acid Methyl Esters) - production plants use the transesterification process whereby incoming triglycerides are treated with methanol to obtain a product whose characteristics depend heavily on the type of raw material used.
 Two other major limitations of this system are the difficulty integrating it into existing refineries and the production of crude glycerine, which can only be enhanced following an expensive purification process.
-The EcofiningTM technology overcomes these obstacles by replacing transesterification with a different chemical process consisting of two subsequent stages - hydrogenation and isomerisation - the former involving treating the initial feedstock with hydrogen to eliminate oxygen and saturate the double bonds, the latter “restructuring” the resulting paraffins to improve their cold properties.
-The end result is a quality biodiesel.
+The EcofiningTM technology overcomes these obstacles by replacing transesterification with a different chemical process consisting of two subsequent stages - hydrodeoxygenation and isomerisation - the former involving treating the initial feedstock with hydrogen to eliminate oxygen and saturate the double bonds, the latter “restructuring” the resulting paraffins to improve their cold properties.
+The end result is the hydrogenated biofuel HVO (Hydrotreated Vegetable Oil).

 The environmental impact

 Biofuels are one of the solutions available to us when it comes to limiting CO2 emissions from transport In order for them to be truly sustainable, however, it is important that they no longer be produced from raw materials that would otherwise be used for food or for which dedicated crops have to be created, taking up valuable agricultural land.
-The flexibility of the EcofiningTM technology meets this requirement since it can also process waste feedstock to produce “advanced” biofuels that are therefore completely unrelated to food consumption, such as algae, straw, shells, husks, organic waste collected by means of separate collections and forestry waste.
+The flexibility of the EcofiningTM technology meets this requirement since it can also process waste feedstock to produce “advanced” biofuels that are therefore completely unrelated to food consumption, such as straw, shells, husks, organic waste collected by means of separate collections and forestry waste.